serverless/blog/posts/2018-02-23-better-software.md

 **In general, most of the progress we’ve made as an industry has been incremental.** We’ve failed to make software significantly easier, cheaper, and faster to develop, which is the end state that we all want.

 ## The path to building better software

-The short answer: serverless.
+My short answer: serverless.
 Or rather, continuing to invest in the robustness of serverless technology.

 Serverless, which is a movement to abstract infrastructure away from application development as much as possible, is currently manifested mostly in the form of function-as-a-service (FaaS) offerings, such as AWS Lambda.